 Dr. Greene is a graduate of Princeton University and the University of California at San Francisco.
 Upon completion of his pediatric residency program at Children’s Hospital Medical Center of Northern California he served as Chief Resident.
 He entered primary care pediatrics in January 1993.

 In 2010 Dr. Greene founded the WhiteOut Movement to change how babies in the United States are fed.
 In 2012 he founded TICC TOCC – Transitioning Immediate Cord Clamping To Optimal Cord Clamping.
 He is also the founder of KidGlyphs, an iPhone app that provides a tool for young children to express themselves beyond their verbal skills while teaching them important language skills.

 Dr. Greene is the Founding President of the Society for Participatory Medicine and has served as both President and Board Chair of Hi-Ethics (Health Internet Ethics).
-He is on the Board of Directors for Healthy Child Healthy World, The Lunchbox Project, and The Society for Participatory Medicine.
+He is on the Board of Directors for The Institute for Responsible Nutrition, the Chef Ann Cooper Foundation and The Lundberg Institute.
 Dr. Greene is the Past President of The Organic Center and a past Member of the Board of Directors of Healthy Child Healthy World.
 He is a founding partner of the Collaborative on Health and the Environment.
 He has also served as an advisor to URAC for both their inaugural and their updated health web site accreditation program.
 He is a founding member of the e-Patient Scholars Working Group, and a founding board member of the Center for Information Therapy.
 He also consults for the Environmental Working Group.

 Dr. Greene is the author of Feeding Baby Green (Wiley, 2009), Raising Baby Green (Wiley, 2007), From First Kicks to First Steps (McGraw-Hill, 2004), The Parent’s Complete Guide to Ear Infections (People’s Medical Society, 1997), and a co-author of The A.D.A.M.
 Illustrated Family Health Guide (A.D.A.M., Inc., 2004).
 He is the medical expert for three additional books, The Parent’s Soup A-to-Z Guide to Your New Baby, (Contemporary Books, 1998) The Parent’s Soup A-to-Z Guide to Your Toddler, (Contemporary Books, 1999), and The Mother of All Baby Books, (Hungry Minds, Inc., 2002).